tychart/BYU-CS-224-LABS/bmpFilter/bmpFilter.md

     2. The `width` of the image
     3. The `height` of the image
     4. The start of the actual pixel array in the byte array (`pixelArray`)
- 4. Write an equation that uses `width` to compute the padding that separates each row in the pixel array so that the numbers of bytes in each row is a multiple of 4
+ 4. Write an equation that uses `width` to compute the padding that separates each row in the pixel array so that the numbers of bytes in each row is a multiple of 4.
+Make sure this outputs the correct padding for each sample image.
  5. Write code top-down starting at `parseHeaderAndApplyFilter` or bottom-up starting at ``getAverageIntensity` -- it is a matter of personal preference but a top down attack would be:
     1. Iterate over each row in the pixel array (`void applyFilterToPixelArray(unsigned char* pixelArray, int width, int height, int isGrayscale)`)
     2. Iterate over each pixel in a row (`void applyFilterToRow(unsigned char* row, int width, int isGrayscale)`)
     3. Filter each pixel to update it in the pixel array (`void applyFilterToPixel(unsigned char* pixel, int isGrayscale)`)
       1. `void applyThresholdToPixel(unsigned char* pixel)` or `void applyGrayscaleToPixel(unsigned char* pixel)`
-      1. `unsigned char getAverageIntensity(unsigned char blue, unsigned char green, unsigned char red)`
+      2. `unsigned char getAverageIntensity(unsigned char blue, unsigned char green, unsigned char red)`
  6. Use the `-DDEBUG` compiler flag to test a function **before** starting the next function in the chain
  7. Use `diff`, `xxd`, and `gdb` the test and debug each file as needed